Princeton45/Closed-Loop-WAN-Failover-Automation/README.md

 `controller.py` is the service.
 It runs the loop every five seconds, calls the collector, hands the metrics to the decision logic, and when a decision comes back it calls the actuator with retries.
 It logs every cycle so the whole thing leaves an audit trail.
 It runs under systemd and logs to the journal.

 ## The decision logic

-This is the part worth understanding deeply, because it is the part an interviewer will dig into and it is the part that makes the project more than a tutorial.

 There are two states, HEALTHY and FAILED_OVER, and the transitions between them are intentionally hard to trigger.